santoshryadav/Clojure-Turtle-Program/README.md

 ##Sample Turtle commands

-Move 30            Moves by 30 in current direction:
+Move 30            Moves by 30 in current direction
 Pen-Up             Makes the Pen up so that drawing is not visible Move -20           Moves turtle backwards by 20 units Pen-Down           Makes Pen Down so that drawing is visible